How eG Enterprise Performs NetFlow Monitoring

 Figure 1 : How the eG NetFlow Collector Works

 For a NetFlow-enabled device, the eG manager also presents real-time metrics on traffic and bandwidth in the eG monitoring console using a specialized NetFlow Device monitoring model.
 If abnormalities are spotted during netflow analysis, alerts are generated on this model.

-eG Enterprise 6.3 supports collection of NetFlow v9 flow records from NetFlow-enabled devices (routers, switches, etc.).
+eG Enterprise v6.3 (and above) supports collection of NetFlow v9 flow records from NetFlow-enabled devices (routers, switches, etc.).